 No. Although there is no longer any rule which prevents barristers from conducting correspondence on behalf of a client, it would be rare for a barrister to be offered, or accept, instructions to conduct correspondence.
 The main reasons for this are (1) a barrister is a self-employed individual practitioner who is not available on every day and therefore could not reliably undertake to deal with correspondence whenever it may arrive: barristers accept instructions to carry out individual pieces of work, such as representation in court, drafting a document, or giving legal advice, and do not accept general retainers (2) most clients who engage a Direct Access barrister (rather than engaging a solicitor and a barrister) do so to save costs and therefore wish to receive all correspondence themselves so that they can decide which letter/emails they need advice on before responding, and which email/letters they can respond to without first taking advice.
-You should, therefore, continue to send correspondence to the litigant in person on the other side and not to the barrister which they engaged for the CMC.
+You should, therefore, continue to send correspondence to the litigant in person on the other side and not to the barrister which they engaged to represent them at the last hearing.

 I find it much easier to correspond with a lawyer because a lawyer will know what matters can be agreed to to save costs for both parties, without compromising their client's case, whereas a litigant in person is, understandably, usually very wary of agreeing to anything